 To display the configuration of the system, enter the STAND-BY MENU, and from the Main menu, select Display Configuration (option 0).
 The first-level screen is displayed with features and devices that can be configured.

-Here is an example of the display configuration screen for a 7013 J Series system:
+Here is an example of the display configuration screen for a 7013 J Series system.
+The screens for the 7015 R30, R40, and R50 are similar: